The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Mount Sidley Expeditions.

 Antarctic Logistics & Expeditions (ALE) provides the logistic support and safety backup for our Mount Sidley expedition.
 The ALE staff have considerable experience and a strong involvement in Antarctica.
 They operate the charter planes to and from the ice, as well as the connecting flights to Mount Sidley Base Camp.
 You will receive several documents from our office that ALE requires before our expedition.

 The expedition leader will be scheduled approximately six months out from the trip start.
 All of our Antarctic expedition trip leaders have extensive experience and a proven record of safety, success and compatibility.
-Our 2017/18 Vinson expeditions will be led by:

 Head Office Support Team